stefan-sf-wu/Solar-Panel-Segm-Dataset/Label.md

-# How to Create a Land-type Mapping Dataset for Instance/Semantic Segmentation
+# Create a Land-type Mapping Dataset for Instance/Semantic Segmentation using QGIS

 ## Calling WMTS service  in QGIS
 For land-type mapping, **Orthophoto** or **Unmanned Aerial Vehicle images** are common materials for building such dataset.
 Make sure the WMTS you called has such data.